Back to blog

 Blackstone, which started out as a Mergers & Acquisitions advisory firm, used a leveraged buyout to acquire Hilton Hotels.
 The total worth of Hilton Hotels stood at around $26 billion in 2007.

-Blackstone managed to leverage around 80% of the price and acquired Hilton Hotels for around $5.5 billion.
-After the acquisition, Blackstone fixed some of the inefficiencies that the business was facing, sold assets that weren't performing very well, and switched to better locations.
+Blackstone leveraged around 80% of the price and acquired Hilton Hotels for around $5.5 billion.
+After the acquisition, Blackstone fixed some of the business's inefficiencies, sold assets that weren't performing very well, and switched to better locations.

 After 11 years, Blackstone sold Hilton Hotels at a ~$14 billion profit.